 Change is fundamental

-So this meant shorter development cycles, an iterative process, and ongoing testing and feedback.
-In 2001, the Manifesto for Agile Software Development was born, which reflected the principles and values of this approach.
+So, this meant shorter development cycles, an iterative process, and ongoing testing and feedback.
+In 2001, the Manifesto for Agile Software Development was born, reflecting this approach’s principles and values.

-The 4 core values of the agile approach
+The four core values of the agile approach

-Here the focus is to gain maximum value.
+Here, the focus is to gain maximum value.
 And to ensure that the project remains within budget and time limits.
-As such, the core principles are:
+The core principles are:

 - Each project must be broken down into smaller, more manageable parts and arranged in order of importance.

 - This method promotes a collaborative working style, which should include the client.

 - This method makes reflections, learnings, and adjustments at unvarying intervals.
-The goal is to ensure that the end user is satisfied with the outcomes.
+The goal is to ensure the end user is satisfied with the outcomes.

-- This method also involves participation planning with implementation, permitting a group to generate a working outlook that assists a team to respond efficiently to the changing wants and needs.
+- This method also involves participation planning with implementation, permitting a group to generate a working outlook that assists a team in responding efficiently to changing wants and needs.

 12 core agile project management principles

-The 12 key principles of Agile project management based on the Agile Manifesto:
+The 12 fundamental principles of Agile project management based on the Agile Manifesto:

-- The key importance is customer satisfaction.
+- The critical importance is customer satisfaction.
 For instance, as seen through the early and ongoing focus on offering a valuable product.

-- Change is good, even when it occurs in the product’s late development.
+- Change is good, even in the product’s late development.
 In fact, with this method, change is harnessed to benefit the customer’s competitive advantage.

 - The stages are short, from a few weeks to a few months.

-- Motivated people are key, and the project is built around them.
-One should support them and trust that they will be able to complete the work.
+- Motivated people are essential, and the project is built around them.
+One should support them and trust that they can complete the work.

-- The developing product is the main measure of advancement.
+- The developing product is the primary measure of advancement.

 - An agile method endorses sustainable progress.
 All stakeholders must uphold a persistent pace for an indefinite period.

 - Nonstop consideration of technical superiority and great design improves agility.

-- Simplicity, which is viewed as the skill of making the most of the total of work not done — is vital.
+- Simplicity, viewed as making the most of the work not done, is vital.

 - Top requirements, architectures, and designs will come from self-organizing players.